Habits and Tools for Content Creation

 Here are some examples to reuse weekly:

-• Is there a goal you’re focusing on this week?
+- What goal are you focusing on this week?

-• What part of training felt the strongest and why?
+- What part of training felt the strongest this week and why?

-• What was the high or low of the week, and how did you respond?
+- What was a high or low of the week, and how did you respond?

-• Did a coach, teammate, or friend say or ask something that stuck with you?
-Why?
+- Did a coach, teammate, or friend say or ask something recently that stuck with you?

-• How did you take care of your body depending on your needs (sleep, recovery, nutrition, mobility)?
+- How did you take care of your body this week depending on your needs? (sleep, recovery, nutrition, mobility)

 Simple Content Calendar Guide